zuleikarg/DeliBot/README.md

 # DeliBot

+Bachelor's Final Project related to a system for transporting package to a person using autonomous navigation and artificial inteligence. __Virtual version.__

 ## Requirements

 To make your computer capable of ejecute all the scripts and make them work together, some installatins are needed.